Policy Number: VI-4.00(A)

 - The Vice President and Chief Administrative Officer (Chair);

-- The Vice President for University Relations;
+- The Vice President for University Relations or designee;

-- The Executive Director of Government Relations;
+- The Executive Director of Government Relations or designee;

 - Two faculty, one student, and one staff representative, selected in consultation with the University Senate.